 No thanks!
 I’ll stick to my tradition of picking out all the Reese’s Peanut Butter cups from my kids’ bags!

-Fun Facts about Halloween
+Unlucky Facts about Halloween

 - Halloween is more popular than Valentine’s Day and New Years.
 Both the holiday of love and the party-throwing New Year’s holidays fall behind Halloween in popularity with children and adults alike.